 Solvency II requires gross contracts to be recognised on a legal obligation basis.
-Under IFRS principles, applied by the company, binding authorities are recognised in full at inception whereas under Solvency II, only underlying policies that are legally obligated should be included.
+Under IFRS principles, applied by the Company, binding authorities are recognised in full at inception whereas under Solvency II, only underlying policies that are legally obligated should be included.
 Therefore, a look-through approach to the underlying contracts is taken.
-Simplifying assumptions are made since full look-through data is not available, the main assumption being that in most cases insurance contracts are assumed to incept evenly throughout the duration of the binder.
-MS AISE considers the previously mentioned two to three months cancellation clause when determining the legal obligation under the binding authority contract.
+For the classes with a large binder proportion, underwriters provide the inception patterns of the underlying binder contracts.
+For all other classes, it is assumed that the underlying contracts incept evenly throughout the duration of the binder.
 Reinsurance recoveries on the gross binder adjustment are calculated by applying net-to-gross ratios to these adjustments.